-I keep my fabric in a drawer in the built in that I created in my office, but if you don't have a built in, there are still so many fun and beautiful ways to keep your fabric organized and maybe even display your collection!
+I keep my fabric in a drawer in the built in I created in my office, but if you don't have a built in, there are still so many fun and beautiful fabric organization ideas that allow you to hide or display your collection!

 This hanging fabric storage from Ish and Chi is my absolute favorite idea!
 Not only does it look beautiful, it would be easy to quickly find what you are looking for.
 It's a great way to use an existing closet, just add skirt hangers with clips and your fabric stash!

 You could even add a post it to the folder to tell you how much of each fabric you have.

 Folding each piece of fabric neatly and putting it in a drawer so that you can see each piece is another great, and really easy way to organize your fabric, and what I do in my workspace.

 Ready to declutter without the overwhelm?
 Grab your free printable decluttering checklist to stay focused and take it one bite at a time.

 Simple book shelves can act as a fabric bolt holder and is another one of my favorite fabric storage ideas.